alexx855/InvoiceHero/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Generate professional invoices for free in seconds, unlock blockchain-powered security and crypto payments.
+Generate professional invoices for free in seconds, unlock blockchain-powered security.
 Perfect for freelancers, entrepreneurs, and businesses of all sizes!

 ## Features

+**Privacy and Security:** Lit Protocol encrypts your data and stores it on a decentralized network.
 **PDF Downloads:**  High-quality, printable and downloadable invoices.
-**Secure Sharing:**  TODO: Share invoices via unique, private links.
-**Privacy and Security:** Lit Protocol encrypts your data and stores it on a decentralized network.

 ## Why InvoiceHero?